 • Meet with parents, students, teachers, and other school constituents as needed.

-• Bachelor’s degree required; Master’s degree in education administration or education leadership preferred
+• Master’s degree in education administration or education leadership required

 • Valid clear California teaching credential preferred

 • Three to five (3-5) years instructional leadership/coaching experience

 • Experience leading and developing teams as well as working across teams

 • Practicing Catholic who is deeply spiritual and is willing to immerse her/himself in the life of the school